-From the recipe development lifecycle page, click on the ‘Import’ tab to begin.
+From the recipe development lifecycle page, select the ‘Import’ tab to begin.

 Start the import process by selecting an import target folder.
-If the folder is not shown in the list of import target folders, click on ‘Import package to new folder’.
+If the folder is not shown in the list of import target folders, select ‘Import package to new folder’.

 Select the .zip file to import from the computer as well as the target folder.
 The wizard will begin reading the package and loading its contents.
 It will also compare the corresponding recipes and dependencies in the account and look for changes.